Skip to main content

 Separation of dangerous goods

 4.2.6.5.
-Flammable liquids or combustible liquids stored in cabinets or rooms shall be separated from other dangerous goods in conformance with Article 4.2.2.3.
+Flammable liquids or combustible liquids stored in cabinets or storage rooms shall be separated from other dangerous goods in conformance with Article 4.2.2.3.

 Subsection 4.2.7.
 Industrial Occupancies